 I have two undergraduate degrees, one in Counselling, and the other in Behavioural Science.
 I knew from the beginning that I wanted to specialise in death and dying and would counsel people who were dying along with their families when I finished my studies.
 During my time at university, I developed a passion for delivering effective presentations.
 I have learned to create and facilitate a high standard of workshops that are both engaging and entertaining.
 Through conference presentations, workshop facilitation and discussion groups like the Death Cafe, my business has been created around the subject of death and dying – and particularly, living well before death occurs at whatever stage you're at.

-The next step for me, as my workshops grow and develop, is to increase my education in areas such as bereavement counselling and my next big goal, a Masters in Counselling which I will finish at the end of 2018.
+The next step for me, as my workshops grow and develop, is to increase my education in areas such as bereavement counselling.
 I would love to obtain a PhD in Thanatology (the study of death and dying) at some point as well.
 As there is nothing on offer like that here in Australia, this will have to wait for a few more years.
 In the meantime, I am engaging in professional development specialising in bereavement and death education.

 Experiencing the death of someone in our lives tends to wake us up to our own mortality and to what really matters in life.

 "I thoroughly recommend attending Ava’s seminar, it is very thought provoking and enlightening.
 It also helped me to gain perspective about what really matters at the end of the day.
 Ava’s embraced the day with sensitivity and humour and I left feeling like I had gained clarity in being able to come to terms with death."